 Although Gamvar is easy to use, you should test it on an old painting first, as you would any new studio method.
 Gamvar naturally creates a gloss sheen.
 If you want a satin or matte finish, you will need add cold wax medium.

 Shelf life: I am often asked how long Gamvar lasts.
 Scott Gellatly, product development manager at Gamblin, writes: “Gamvar does not have a specific shelf life, compared to other varnishes.
 As the case with all varnishes, however, they are best used as fresh as possible.
-Painters should buy the size container that is appropriate for their needs.
+Painters should buy the size container that is appropriate for their needs and use it within a year or two.
 Here is the approximate coverage for each size we now make available:

 Avoiding streaks: If you are getting streaks you are almost certainly applying too much varnish.
 Always apply varnish as thinly as possible, avoiding visible brush strokes.
 Those new to varnishing overestimate the amount of varnish necessary and apply far too much.
 Imagine that you are trying spread the varnish as far as it can go.

-When a painting’s surface is more textured, say, from the weave of the canvas or the texture of the strokes themselves, streaking will be less noticeable.
+When a painting’s surface is more textured, say, from a coarse-weave canvas or the texture of the strokes themselves, streaking will be less noticeable.
 However, the potential for streaks is greater when the surface of the painting is very smooth and the paint is applied very thinly with little or no visible texture.
 Then there is no texture to interrupt or camouflage the streaks.